OCCUPATIONAL THERAPY

 Accreditation and Outcomes

-The combined Bachelor’s / Master’s of Science (BS/MS) program in occupational therapy at Long Island University, Brooklyn is fully approved and registered by the New York State Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
-ACOTE’s telephone number, c/o AOTA, is (301) 652-6611, and its web address is www.acoteonline.org.
+LIU’s Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA (2682) or (301) 652-6611, and its web address is www.acoteonline.org.

 Graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Applicants for the national certification examination will be asked to answer questions related to the topic of felony convictions.
 This may impact a graduate's eligibility for certification and credentialing.
 For further information, applicants are advised to contact the NBCOT at (301) 990-7979 or info@nbcot.org.